smikhalevski/tokenizer-dsl/README.md

   }
 };

-tokenize('abcd;1234;efgh;5678', handler);
+tokenize('foo;123;bar;456', handler);
 ```

 The console output would be:

 ```
-ALPHA abcd at 0
+ALPHA foo at 0
-SEMICOLON ; at 4
+SEMICOLON ; at 3
-INTEGER 1234 at 5
+INTEGER 123 at 4
-SEMICOLON ; at 9
+SEMICOLON ; at 7
-ALPHA efgh at 10
+ALPHA bar at 8
-SEMICOLON ; at 14
+SEMICOLON ; at 11
-INTEGER 5678 at 15
+INTEGER 456 at 12
 ```

 To capture unrecognized tokens you can add an `unrecognizedToken` callback to the handler: